ShaiyaDeoxys/Y/README.md

 ##### Imgeneus.Database
 We are using EF Core for database connections and migrations.
 You can read more about EF [here](https://docs.microsoft.com/en-us/ef/core/).

-##### Imgeneus.DatabaseBackgroundService
-Background service, that constantly saves changes to the database.
-You can read more about background services [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio#queued-background-tasks).

 ##### Imgeneus.Network
 Includes packet definition from client to server and cryptography implementation.